mvanzulli/TPINN/README.md

-# Tensorized Deep Physics Informed Neural Networks :atom::computer:
+# Tensorized Deep Physics Informed Neural Networks :atom:

 This repository contains an implementation of Tensorized Physics Informed Neural Networks (TPINNs) for solving physics-based problems.
 TPINNs combine the power of neural networks with the physical laws governing the system to improve accuracy and generalization. :rocket: